Mary Gawthorpe: Life

 With Dora Marsden, Gawthorpe was co-editor of the radical periodical The Freewoman: A Weekly Feminist Review, which discussed topics such as women's wage work, housework, motherhood, suffrage movement and literature.
 Its notoriety and influence rested on its frank discussions on sexuality, morality and marriage, and urged tolerance for male homosexuality.
 Due to poor health and disagreements with Marsden, Gawthorpe resigned from her duties as co-editor; her final publication was dated 7 March 1912.

 Gawthorpe emigrated to New York City in 1916.
 She was active in the American suffrage movement and later in the trade union movement, becoming an official of the Amalgamated Clothing Workers of America union.
 She chronicled her early efforts in her autobiography, Up Hill to Holloway (1962).

 Posthumous recognition

 Her name and picture (and those of 58 other women's suffrage supporters) are on the plinth of the statue of Millicent Fawcett in Parliament Square, London, unveiled in 2018.

+In May 2025, local artist David Griffin painted a large mural of Mary Gawthorpe on a terrace gable end in Bramley.